-(11) I designate the following as my primary care practitioner:
+(11) I designate the following physician as my primary physician:

-(name of primary care practitioner)
+(name of physician)

 (address) (city) (state) (zip code)

 (phone)

+• I have designated above is not willing, able or reasonably available

-If the primary care practitioner I have designated above is not willing, able or reasonably available to act as my primary care practitioner, I designate the following as my primary care practitioner:
+If the physician I have designated above is not willing, able or reasonably available to act as my primary physician, I designate the following physician as my primary physician:

-(name of primary care practitioner)
+(name of physician)

-(address) (city) (state) (zip code)

 (phone)

-- (12) EFFECT OF COPY: A copy of this form has the same effect as the original. - (13) REVOCATION: I understand that I may revoke this OPTIONAL ADVANCE HEALTH-CARE DIRECTIVE at any time, and that if I revoke it, I should promptly notify my supervising health-care practitioner and any health-care institution where I am receiving care and any others to whom I have given copies of this power of attorney.
-I understand that I may revoke the designation of an agent either by a signed writing or by personally informing the supervising health-care practitioner.
+(12) EFFECT OF COPY: A copy of this form has the same effect as the original.

+(13) REVOCATION: I understand that I may revoke this OPTIONAL ADVANCE HEALTH-CARE DIRECTIVE at any time, and that if I revoke it, I should promptly notify my supervising health-care provider and any health-care institution where I am receiving care and any others to whom I have given copies of this power of attorney.
+I understand that I may revoke the designation of an agent either by a signed writing or by personally informing the supervising health-care provider.